 Kitchen service, large green areas, stables, swimming pool, jacuzzi, gazebo, table, and outdoor games area, challenge park, and area for cultivation of passion fruits, vegetables, citrus and fruit trees.
 From there you can make different excursions.

-Doña Callita Tourist Ranch: in El Cercadito, it is a tourist complex that offers lodging, bar, restaurant, swimming pool, and zipline.
+Doña Callita Tourist Ranch: El Cercadito, it is a tourist complex that offers lodging, a bar, restaurant, swimming pool, and zipline.
 There you can enjoy nature and tranquility.